Stem cell controversy: Umbilical cord blood (UCB)

 Similarly, pro-life supporters claim that the use of adult stem cells from sources such as the cord blood has consistently produced more promising results than the use of embryonic stem cells.
 Research has shown that umbilical cord blood (UCB) is in fact a viable source for stem cells and their progenitors which occur in high frequencies within the fluid.
 Furthermore, these cells may hold an advantage over induced PSC as they can create large quantities of homogenous cells.

 IPSCs and other embryonic stem cell alternatives must still be collected and maintained with the informed consent of the donor as a donor's genetic information is still within the cells and by the definition of pluripotency, each alternative cell type has the potential to give rise to viable organisms.
 Generation of viable offspring using iPSCs has been shown in mouse models through tetraploid complementation.
-This potential for the generation of viable organisms and the fact that iPSC cells contain the DNA of donors require that they be handled along the ethical guidelines laid out by the food and drug administration (FDA), European Medicines Agency (EMA), and International Society for Stem Cell Research (ISSCR).
+This potential for the generation of viable organisms and the fact that iPSC cells contain the DNA of donors require that they be handled along the ethical guidelines laid out by the US Food and Drug Administration (FDA), European Medicines Agency (EMA), and International Society for Stem Cell Research (ISSCR).